top of page

 2. Start with words: Practice with Paris, rouge, merci, horrible

 3. Use the shadowing technique: Listen to native speakers and mimic their exact sound production.
-[Try our complete shadowing guide here](put the link to the shadowing article)
+Try our complete shadowing guide!

 4. Record yourself: Compare your pronunciation to native audio and adjust